LukasHromadnik/FEL-UI-SZZ/PAL/06-text_search.md

 ## Hamming distance

-Hamming distnace of two strings is equal to $k (k \leq 0)$, whenever $k$ is the minimal number of rewrite operations which when applied on one of those strings produce the other string.
+Hamming distance of two strings is equal to $k \geq 0$, whenever $k$ is the minimal number of rewrite operations which when applied on one of those strings produce the other string.

 Rewrite operation rewrites one symbol of the alphabet by some other symbol of the alphabet.
 Symbols cannot be deleted or inserted.